Description

 CoatingSphere CoatingSphere.rgb – location, CoatingSphere.a – radius radius.
 Should be modified externally by blueprints.

 UseCoatingDebugAnimation Show example debug animations.
-Disable when you want to animate manually in blueprint by using material parameters.
+Disable when you want to animate manually in the blueprint by using material parameters.

 Tools